Vector Smart Object

 Landlords must serve all leaseholders a Notice of Intention to Carry Out Works which describes, in writing, the maintenance, repairs or improvements which are being proposed, why they are necessary and why the leaseholders are liable to pay a service charge.

 Leaseholders then have 30 days to provide their feedback and nominate contractors to perform the works.
-Even if just one leaseholder nominates a contractor, the landlord must consider them for the tender process, as long as they meet the necessary criteria, such as carrying liability insurance.
+The landlord is responsible to obtain estimates from these nominated contractors, ensuring they meet necessary criteria such as carrying liability insurance.
+Even if just one leaseholder nominates a contractor, the landlord must consider them for the tender process.

 If everyone is happy with the proposed works, the landlords must then gather at least two estimates for the costs from contractors or quantity surveyors, at least one of which must be provided by a contractor or surveyor chosen by the leaseholders or Recognised Tenants Association.